upros/acme-integrations/draft-ietf-acme-integrations.md

 The following terms are defined in the CA/Browser Forum Baseline Requirements [CAB] and are reproduced here:

+- Authorization Domain Name (ADN): The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
+The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
+If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
+The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation

-Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. “example.co.uk” or “example.com”).
+- Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. “example.co.uk” or “example.com”).
 For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.

-- ADN: Authorization Domain Name.
-The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
+- Certification Authority (CA): An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
+The term applies equally to both Roots CAs and Subordinate CAs

 - Domain Name: The label assigned to a node in the Domain Name System

 - Domain Namespace: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System

+- Fully‐Qualified Domain Name (FQDN): A Domain Name that includes the labels of all superior nodes in the Internet Domain Name System.

 The following terms are used in this document:

 - BRSKI: Bootstrapping Remote Secure Key Infrastructures {{?RFC8995}}

-- CA: Certificate Authority

 - CMC: Certificate Management over CMS

 - CSR: Certificate Signing Request

 - EST: Enrollment over Secure Transport {{?RFC7030}}

-- FQDN: Fully Qualified Domain Name

 - RA: PKI Registration Authority